varjas/mapterhorn/source-catalog/README.md

 ## Adding a Source

 Add a source by creating a new subfolder.
 The folder name will be the source name.
-Create the files `file_list.txt`, `LICENSE.pdf`, and `metadata.json`.
+Create the files `file_list.txt`, `Justfile`, `LICENSE.pdf`, and `metadata.json`.

 Notes:
 - Each file must have a unique name.
-- Only sources with open licenses are accepted.
+- Licenses which are share-alike or which do not allow commercial usage will not be accepted.
 - The metadata should include precise references to the producer.
+- Individual GeoTiffs in the source should not be larger than say 10 GB, otherwise the polygonize step gets slow.
+You can slice a larger tif into multiple smaller ones with `source_slice.py`.

 ## Updating a Source